rohanisaac/calibrate/README.md

 # calibrate

+** not working with current spectra class **

 Calibrate Raman signal (relative wavenumber (1/cm)) using Neon line spectrum.
 Reference data from CRC Handbook of Chemistry and Physics [1]

 Note: Could easily be generalized to other data and other line sources.

 Note: Since only care about peak position, ignore all backgrounds in line spectrum of Neon